Con Colleano: Career

-Fame
+International fame

 Having learnt dance moves from his fiancée, soubrette Winifred Constance Stanley "Winnie" Trevail (1900–1986), which he translated to the wire, Con was ready to move overseas to further his career.

-At his first performances in South Africa he was billed as Australian, but in April 1924 he adopted the Spanish toreador persona he was to employ for the greatest part of his subsequent career.
-In September 1924 he appeared at the New York Hippodrome Theatre and was soon noticed and engaged by Ringling Bros. and Barnum & Bailey Circus, the largest in the country.
-His act now involved well-executed bullfighting movements in the ring, Spanish dance moves on the wire, and in conclusion, the dangerous forward somersault.
+At his first performances in South Africa, he was billed as Australian, but in April 1924 he adopted the Spanish toreador persona he was to employ for the greatest part of his subsequent career.
+In September 1924, he appeared at the New York Hippodrome Theatre and was soon noticed and engaged by Ringling Bros. and Barnum & Bailey Circus, the largest in the country.
+Colleano close relationship with the Ringling family, especially John and Mabel Ringling.

-Thenceforth, through the 1930s until the outbreak of World War II in 1939, Con was the principal star of Ringling Bros. with a salary of US$1,000 per week.
-At this time the Big Tent could seat up to 16,000 people.
-In the winter he performed on the vaudeville circuit in Europe to great acclaim, among his greatest admirers being Adolf Hitler.
+From the 1930s until the outbreak of World War II in 1939, Con served as the headline performer for the Ringling Bros. circus, earning a substantial weekly salary of US$1,000.
+During this era, the circus's main tent had a seating capacity of up to 16,000 spectators.
+Throughout the winter seasons, he toured the European vaudeville circuit.
+His performances attracted high-profile figures of the period; notably, he performed in Nazi Germany before Adolf Hitler while keeping his Aboriginal heritage concealed and also drew acclaim from Charlie Chaplin and Benito Mussolini.

-In 1937, he returned to Sydney, Australia for a series of performances at the Tivoli ("the Tiv").
-Into the 1940s Colleano continued performing in the U.S. and appeared on television on the Texaco Star Theater in 1952.
-His farm in Pennsylvania became a retreat for his siblings and their offspring between performances and, so established, he adopted United States citizenship together with now wife Winnie in 1950.
+In 1937, he returned to Sydney, Australia, for a series of performances at the Tivoli ("the Tiv").

+Into the 1940s, Colleano continued performing in the United States, and appeared on television on the Texaco Star Theater in 1952.
+His farm in Pennsylvania became a retreat for his siblings and their offspring between performances and, so established, he adopted United States citizenship together with Winnie in 1950.

+Colleano was as "The Wizard of the Wire" or "The Toreador of the Wire".

-Personal life
+Personal life and death

-In 1956 Con and Winnie returned to Australia where they purchased the Albion Hotel at Forbes, New South Wales.
+In 1956, Con and Winnie returned to Australia where they purchased the Albion Hotel at Forbes, New South Wales.
 When the venture failed, they returned to America and he resumed his career on the wire to no great acclaim, ending at Honolulu in 1960.

 Con and Winnie had no children; Con was the uncle of American actor Bonar Colleano and the great-uncle of American actor Jack Stehlin.

-Death

-He died at his home in Miami in 1973 survived by Winnie who later returned to Australia.
-Winifred died in 1986 in Sydney.
+Colleano died at his home in Miami in 1973, survived by Winifred, who later returned to Australia and died in 1986 in Sydney.
+They have descendants in the US.

-Ethnicity

-Colleano's father was white; his mother the daughter of a West Indian father and part-Aboriginal mother.
-From Federation Australia aspired to a white society, legislated by the White Australian Policy (1901) concerning immigration, and the Commonwealth Franchise Act 1902, under which "Indigenous people from Australia, Asia, Africa and the Pacific Islands, with the exception of Māori" were denied voting rights.
-While unskilled labour was almost the sole employment option for those of mixed race, the circus provided an opportunity.

-In South Africa, Colleano first used his Spanish toreador act; to identify as an Australian or being of African descent would likely have proven unhelpful at the box office.
-Thenceforth, he retained his assumed racial identity being generally perceived as Spanish.
-Despite the tenor of Skipping on Stars and other recent reportage, no evidence suggests that, within the non-discriminatory milieu of the circus, he denied, or was greatly concerned by, his heritage.
+On screen

+In 1925, Colleano bought a camera and started taking home movies of his family on 16 mm film.

+The documentary film The Colleano Heart was created by Yaegl filmmaker Pauline Clague.
+It premiered at the Adelaide Film Festival in October 2025, and aired on NITV and SBS On Demand in January 2026.
+Clague has a family connection to the Colleanos.
+Rhoda Roberts was consulting development director for the show.